mmkal/artifact.ci/src/pages/index.md

 ![playwright report](/reports/playwright.png)

-## Why?
+## Why

-This should really be a feature built into GitHub, but [it isn't](https://github.com/actions/upload-artifact/issues/14).
-It is built into some other CI providers like CircleCI.
+Lots of CI jobs can build really useful, interactive HTML reports - test runners, code coverage, website outputs, PDFs, images, etc. And vendors out there sometimes get your money by offering a dashboard - a link you can click and see what's going on in your browser.
+But GitHub Actions doesn't - so when a test run fails, for example, you don't have the option of viewing the report in your browser.
+The existing option is to use `actions/upload-artifact`, then download it as a zip file, unzip it on your local machine, and then poke around at the files or run a local server.
+By using this action instead, you can just click the link logged by the action, and look at your artifact in your browser.
+This _should_ really be a feature built into GitHub, but [it isn't](https://github.com/actions/upload-artifact/issues/14).
+(Note: it is built into some other CI providers like CircleCI).

-## Recipes
+## How

 Here are some high-level guides for how to get useful HTML outputs from various tools: